sdm-commits/shadow-zone/README.md

 ## Shadow Zone Definition

-Our shadow zone is **not** the same as Statcast's zone numbering (zones 11-14, 16-19), which uses fixed grid regions.
-We compute it geometrically:
+Our shadow zone is computed geometrically:

 1. **Ball radius adjustment.** Statcast tracks the ball center (`plate_x`/`plate_z`).
 Under ABS, a pitch is a strike if *any part* of the ball touches the zone.
 We expand zone edges by ball radius (~1.5 in) to model this — matching how ABS determines whether a challenged pitch is overturned or confirmed.